 Our faculty held symposiums, workshops and panels every year by taking into account local/regional/national needs and demands and ensuring that faculty members carried out projects, books and articles in line with these priorities.
 Also, our Faculty has carried out some activities in line with these priorities in coordination with SAUKAM (Sakarya University Women's Research Application and Research Center), of which the director, deputy director and board members are from our faculty.
 As of the end of 2021, the duties of our faculty members, who worked as directors and assistant directors at SAUKAM, came to an end.
 Until the end of 2021, Assoc.
-Dr. Hülya Terzioğlu's central directorate, Research Assistant Dr. Öznur Özdemir's assistant directors can be found on the YÖKSİS pages.
+Dr. Hülya Terzioğlu's central directorate, Research Assistant Dr. Öznur Özdemir's assistant director and Research Assistant Dr. Information on Kübra Cevherli's membership in the board of directors can be found on the YÖKSİS pages.
 (Evidence 20)